I've never had a problem with getting a tattoo, but I wanted my first one to be something that had significant meaning to me.

-For those of us whose pet is like a member of the family, the loss can be deep and devastating.
-This was just the case for me when I lost my beloved Ginger - my 15.5 year old chocolate lab.
-Raised from a puppy, Ginger had survived many "near death experiences", and was quite fortunate to have even lived as long as she did, which made her passing all the more unbearable.
-As she entered her "senior years", I knew that one day I would have to let her go, but I was not prepared for the sudden jolt of grief that would hit me with her passing.
+For those of us whose pets are like members of the family, the loss can be deep and devastating.
+This was just the case for me when I lost my beloved Ginger, my 15.5-year-old chocolate lab.
+Ginger had survived many near-death experiences and was quite fortunate to have even lived as long as she did, which made her passing all the more unbearable.
+As she entered her senior years, I knew that one day I would have to let her go, but I was not prepared for the sudden jolt of grief that would hit me with her passing.

 The Botched Rainbow Bridge Print

 As promised, I finally received my sweet Ginger's paw print image from the vet.
 It arrived one rainy morning in a slightly wrinkled and dampened manila envelope.
 I slowly opened the envelope and pulled out the crinkled and bent-up enclosed print (shown above).
 It was a simple print of the Rainbow Bridge poem, with my Ginger's paw print at the bottom.
 My heart sank when I saw how pale and imperfect it was—not at all what I had expected—and certainly not legible enough to make a good tattoo.

 So I was hoping to be able to have the tattoo artist use the actual paw print for the design of my tattoo, but it was not clear enough.
 I was mad at the vet's office for doing such a shoddy job of inking my dog's paw print, and I was mad at myself for not having the forethought to do it myself beforehand.
 Just more regrets on top of already having to live with one of the worst regrets of my life—putting my dog down.
 I temporarily gave up the paw print tattoo idea, and I contemplated other ways to memorialize my beloved pet.